popochess/PPImageScrollingTableViewCell/README.md

 ##License

-`PPImageScrollingTableViewCell` is under the MIT license.
+`PPImageScrollingTableViewCell` is released under the MIT license.